ritika-b/documentation/docs/Introduction/tutorials/intermediates-tutorial.md

 # 5. How do I deploy to testnet?

-We will now deploy our completed contract.
+You will now deploy your completed contract.
 This deployment is slightly different than the example in the [The Basics: Using Data Feeds](/docs/beginners-tutorial/#7-how-do-i-deploy-to-testnet) tutorial.
-In our case, we have to pass in parameters to the constructor upon deployment.
+In our case, you will have to pass in parameters to the constructor upon deployment.

 Once compiled, you'll see a menu that looks like this in the deploy pane: